What’s your philosophy and where did it come from?

 - Participate in a fundraiser for a non-profit organization focused on some aspect of social welfare (lots of these, non-profits often depend on them).

 - Take advantage of the opportunity to receive some kind of related training (e.g., on a suicide or crisis hotline, domestic violence training, etc.).

 - You will need a signature that you actually participated from someone in a supervisory role (with contact information, preferably a business card).
 You can capture an image of it and include as an image attachment in your paper.

 - Write up the observations and analysis of your participation, and relate it to your welfare philosophy.
 How well does it fit?
 Did anything surprise you?
 Think about the ‘clients,’ the ‘providers,’ the setting, the organization, your interaction with other volunteers and clientele, etc. Again, at least a page here.
-Worth 30 points.
+I would like to see some detail that demonstrates clearly you did the volunteering and spent time interacting, noticed the details of the setting, any other volunteers, etc. Worth 30 points.